apicollective/apibuilder-cli/README.md

 # Environment Variables

-    PROFILE: Select a specific profile to use, read from the .apibuilder configuration file
+    PROFILE: Select a specific profile to use, read from the .apibuilder/config configuration file

     APIBUILDER_TOKEN: If specified, this is the apibuilder token we use